 1481 | Tempera tondo | Uffizi (Florence)

-This is a painting of Madonna and the child, with the virgin holding a pomegranate which is the symbol of resurrection, according to Carlo Montresor.
-This painting shows that Botticelli had a great knowledge of movement which can be seen both on the bodies of the Madonna and Jesus, and on the landscape at the back (i.e the river).
-The name of the painting comes from the page that baby Jesus is holding over his mother’s arm – if you squint and look in here you can see the words for the Magnificat.
+This is a painting of Madonna and the child, with the virgin holding a pomegranate—a symbol of resurrection, according to Carlo Montresor.
+It shows that Botticelli had great knowledge of movement, which can be seen both in the bodies of the Madonna and Jesus and in the landscape in the background, specifically the river.

 6. The Tragedy of Lucretia

-It is unclear whether the building represents old Rome or a landscape contemporary to Botticelli.
-According to Barbara Deimling, Botticelli use this story to allude to contemporary historical events, particularly the ousting of the Medici, who were his patrons, and the introduction of the Florentine republic.
-Therefore this was a very political painting for him, particularly considering how general standing in mythology and religious art.
+It’s unclear whether the building represents old Rome or a landscape contemporary to Botticelli.
+According to Barbara Deimling, Botticelli uses this story to allude to contemporary historical events, particularly the ousting of the Medici, who were his patrons, and the introduction of the Florentine republic.
+This, then, was a very political painting for him, particularly considering his general standing in mythology and religious art.

 5. Youth of Moses

 This was also one of the very few times where he actually worked outside of Florence.
-Because the project was so big, he actually used his apprentices to help him create the scenes much as Michelangelo did also for the Sistine Chapel.
+Because the project was so big, he actually used his apprentices to help him create the scenes much the same as Michelangelo did for the Sistine Chapel.

-Moreover, he and his team created a total of 3 frescos telling the stories of Moses and Jesus.
-You can always tell who is Moses in these frescos because his tunic is yellow and he wears a green cloak.
-The importance of these paintings resides mainly in the magnitude of the work and their location in this room.
+Moreover, he and his team created a total of three frescoes telling the stories of Moses and Jesus.
+You can always tell who is Moses in these frescoes because his tunic is yellow and he wears a green cloak.
+The importance of these paintings is mainly in the magnitude of the work and their location in this room.

 4. Adoration of the Magi